MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 ### Using MetaData

-A `MediaElement` can use metadata for `MediaElement.MetaDataTitle`, `MediaElement.MetaDataArtist` and `MediaElement.MetaDataArtworkUrl` You can set the title or artist to show what is currently playing on lockscreen controls for Windows, Mac Catalyst, IOS, and Android.
+A `MediaElement` can use metadata for `MediaElement.MetaDataTitle`, `MediaElement.MetaDataArtist` and `MediaElement.MetaDataArtworkUrl`.
+You can set the title or artist to show what is currently playing on lockscreen controls for Windows, Mac Catalyst, IOS, and Android.
 You can set a local or remote URL with artwork for the lockscreen.
 It should be at least 1080P for best quality to be displayed.
 It must be a URL and be either `.jpg` or
  `.png`